 Call-to-Action A/B Tests

-Every good email includes a call-to-action, or a CTA.
+Every good email includes a call-to-action, or CTA.
 In other words, your audience needs to take action after reading.
 How should you style your CTAs, and what should they say?

 6. Button Color

 Try switching up the colors of your CTA button.
-While you should stay close to your brand colors, one color may make provoke a stronger response than another.
+While you should stay close to your brand colors, one color may provoke a stronger response than another.
 People react to colors differently, so try split-testing colors across different demographics.